Requestly is now Open Source 🚀

 To test sites in production

-To test sites in production, one can use the local backend with the production site, but here the browser can give CORS errors.
+One can use the local backend with the production site to test sites in production, but the browser can give CORS errors here.

 The following response headers can be modified using Requestly to test sites in production.